agext/uuid/README.md

 v1.0 Stable: Guaranteed no breaking changes to the API in future v1.x releases.
 No known bugs or performance issues.
 Probably safe to use in production, though provided on "AS IS" basis.

+This package is being actively maintained.
+If you encounter any problems or have any suggestions for improvement, please [open an issue](https://github.com/agext/uuid/issues).
+Pull requests are welcome.

 ## Overview

 [![GoDoc](https://godoc.org/github.com/agext/uuid?status.png)](https://godoc.org/github.com/agext/uuid)